"L'acte de penser et l'objet de la pensée

 It's a real hostage taking!

 In other words, Facebook looks like a sort of Far West saloon in which alcohol would be free.
-If you go in, not to drink, but to simply chat with your friends, you realize when you go out that your conversations and your address book no longer belong to you.
+If you go in, not to drink, but to simply chat with your friends, you realize when you go out that your conversations no longer belong to you.
 They belong to the boss of the saloon!
 To top it off, when you leave the saloon, the boss forbids you to say goodbye your friends!

 By this open letter, I wish to alert my colleagues and more generally all professional or independent intellectual workers.
 Do not post your ideas on Facebook!
 Do not lead any interesting conversation on Facebook!
 Instead, choose to chat on free distributed social networks such as Diaspora or Mastodon, shared intelligence platforms like Seenthis, collective drafting tools such as Cryptpad that gives its provider no rights or visibility into what users write!